A Geometry-Aware Efficient Algorithm for Compositional Entropic Risk Minimization: Details of BSGD/ASGD/SCGD and Connections with SCENT

 which is exactly the SCGD update~(\ref{eqn:scgd}) with $\gamma_t = \frac{\gamma'_t} {1+\gamma'_t}$.
 From this perspective, our analysis of SCENT can yield a faster convergence rate of SCGD for minimizing the Log-E-Exp function, as discussed in the next section.

 {\bf SOX for solving the CERM problem.} The benefit of SCENT is better understood by considering the extension of SCGD for solving the CERM problem, which was proposed and analyzed by~\citet{wang2022finite}.
-The algorithm is known as SOX, whose update is given by:
+The algorithm is known as SOX and the update is given by:

 A similar connection with our framework can be established.
 In particular, if we change the global step size $\alpha_t$ in~(\ref{eqn:SCENT-nu-2}) to coordinate-dependent step sizes $\alpha_{t,i}=\gamma'_te^{-\nu_{i,t-1}}$, then the update of $\nu_{i,t}$ in~(\ref{eqn:SCENT-nu-2}) becomes